1

 Digital technology has permeated all aspects of our economy and created legal challenges and opportunities along the way.
 Traditional legal topics such as intellectual property and contract law have had to adapt to these new types of products and these new relationships with new actors.
 Technological innovations also call for regulation, seeking to protect our fundamental values while not stifling progress and the economic benefits of such innovations.

-The LLM Digital law and technology proposes a program that will provide the knowledge required by lawyers to participate in the digital economy.
+The LLM Digital law and technology proposes a post graduate university program that will provide the knowledge required by lawyers to participate in the digital economy.
 This is a growing area of practice, and the skills required are sought after both in private practice and in the industry.

 The LLM will explore the impact of the digital transformation of our economy.
-Student will choose four angles of study among the following six subjects: intellectual property, contract law, law privacy, regulation of artificial intelligence, cybercrime and cybersecurity and the regulation of the internet and its actors.
+Student will choose four angles of study among the following six subjects: intellectual property, contract law, data protection and privacy law, regulation of artificial intelligence, cybercrime and cybersecurity and the regulation of the internet and its actors.

 Students will gain a deep understanding of the core issues pertaining to these topics through a combination of recorded lectures, group discussions on a moderated online forum, personal reading and group exercises coupled with an assessment regime tailored to online learning.